-Vignette #3: Playing online computer math games is a preferred activity for classwork, and did not earn computer time.
+Vignette #3: Playing online computer math games is a preferred activity for Julie.
+When she completes her class assignments, her teacher rewards her by allowing Julie to play two computer math games.
+Yesterday, Julie had difficulty completing her classwork, and did not earn computer time.
 Julie responded by pushing over her desk and crying loudly.